 Investment choice does not apply to your defined benefit whilst you remain in employment with your current employer.
-When you cease employment, your defined benefit will be calculated up to and including the date you ceased employment and transferred to the NGS Super Industry Fund.
-After this time, your defined benefit account will be invested in our Cash & Term Deposits investment option until your benefit is paid to you, used to purchase an NGS Income Stream, transferred to another complying superannuation fund or you choose an alternative investment option.
+When you cease employment, your defined benefit will be calculated up to and including the date you ceased employment and transferred to an NGS Super Accumulation account.
+At this time, your account will be invested in our Cash and Term Deposits investment option until your benefit is paid to you, transferred to an NGS Income account to start a pension, transferred to another complying super fund or you choose an alternative investment option.